Central Plaza

 The structure

-Our solution was to apply fully glazed corners and disconnect the façade from the roof.
-If the temperature increases or decreases, and thermic expansion occurs, the roof can slide over the façade.
-The roof can expand and retract respectively 30 and 15 millimeters.
-We did meticulous detailing of the façade to roof connection to allow this movement.
+We applied fully glazed facade corners and disconnected the façade form the roof.
+When the temperature increases or decreases, and thermic expansion occurs, the roof can slide over the façade.
+It can expand and retract 30 and 15 mm, respectively.
+We carefully detailed the connection between the façade and the roof to allow this movement.

 The glass